-This one hour webinar hosted by CEO Julie Haggie is a briefing targeted to TINZ members.
-The focus is on the strategy and work of the Transparency International Secretariat and how it relates to and coordinates with local chapters and TINZ in particular.
+This one hour webinar was a briefing targeted to TINZ members.
+The focus was on the strategy and work of the Transparency International Secretariat (TIS) and how it relates to and coordinates with local chapters and TINZ in particular.

-Presenters are Alejandro Salas, Head of TI Global Movement; Mariam Mathew, Pacific Region Coordinator, Daniela Werner, Strategy and MEL Manager and Roberto Kukutschka, Research & Knowledge Coordinator.
+Presenters were Alejandro Salas, Head of TI Global Movement; Mariam Mathew, Pacific Region Coordinator, Daniela Werner, Strategy and MEL Manager and Roberto Kukutschka, Research & Knowledge Coordinator.

 Alejandro Salas - TIS Overview

 Corruption is not so different from place to place, paying a bribe to a policeman is the same anywhere in the world.
 The way to fight corruption around the world is also not so different.
 It is about bringing in 3rd party oversight, providing autonomy to watchdog organizations, and ensuring access to information.